SeHellmann/dynConfiR/README.md

 ## Further functions

-Implementation of a race decision model, ignoring confidence judgments (see `fitRMdec`) and simulation of observations in the Leaky Competing Accumulator model (see `rLCA`).
+Implementation of a simulation of observations in the Leaky Competing Accumulator model (see `rLCA`).

 ## Contact